Exercise For Stress Relief

 Source: pexels.com

-Have you ever noticed how after a big, greasy meal, you might feel a bit sluggish or down in the dumps?
-Or maybe after munching on some fresh fruit or frozen fruit, hard boiled eggs, dark leafy greens, sweet potatoes, or different veggies, there’s a little extra pep in your step?
+Have you ever noticed how, after a big, greasy meal, you might feel a bit sluggish or down in the dumps?
+Or maybe after munching on some fresh fruit or frozen fruit, hard-boiled eggs, dark leafy greens, sweet potatoes, or different veggies, there’s a little extra pep in your step?
 Well, that’s not just your imagination – it’s science!
 What we eat affects us and has a massive impact on our mental health.

 Food As The Right Kind Of Fuel

-Think of your brain as this high-powered, super-smart command center.
+When talking about mental health and eating habits, think of your brain as this high-powered, super-smart command center.
 It needs the right fuel to run smoothly, just like a car needs the right kind of gas.
 When we eat brain food or foods rich in vitamins, minerals, and antioxidants, our nervous system gets the nutrients it needs to function at its best.
 This can lead to:

-Clearer Thinking
+• Clearer Mental Thinking

-Better Mood Control
+• Better Mood Control

-Improved Memory
+• Improved Mental Memory

 On the flip side, when our diet is more about convenience and less about nutrition (hello, complex carbohydrates, fast food, and sugary snacks), it’s like putting sludge in the tank.
 Our brains can get sluggish, and our mood can take a nosedive and reduce proper function.